 Equipment issued by the Athletic Department should be cared for properly.
 Please follow wash and care instructions for all garments.
 Equipment should be returned to the coach at the completion of the season of the sport.
 Student-athletes will be charged for the replacement of any lost or damaged equipment.
 Student-athletes will not receive transcripts or yearbooks until all equipment is returned.

-To participate in games, a student must be present for four (4) periods of the same day (3 of 4 periods on flex day).
+To participate in games, a student must be present for three (3) periods of the same day (2 of 3 periods on 3 period days).
 Exceptions can be granted only by the Dean of Students.

 The Department of Athletics would like to begin a tradition of parent volunteers to assist teams with organization of carpooling, game-day operations, post-season banquets and any other needs that arise.
 Please contact the Athletic Department at 464-3820 if you are interested.